aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-Gets or sets a value indicating whether the text is wrapped.
+a value indicating whether the text is wrapped.

 **Returns:**
 boolean